roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 08: Virgin No More ****** byTx_Tall_Tales© "Ah, that's better, I've got you about as far inside me as you're going to get.
+"Ah, that's better, I've got you about as far inside me as you're going to get.
 Are you ready to get fucked, Jim?
 Ready to come inside my hot little pussy?"
 She was bent over her face inches from his.

  "Yes, please, yes, please..." he gasped.